 Breakfast is most often a green smoothie, made dairy-free and full of superfood ingredients.
 It’s kind of funny because I’m a clean eating specialist, but I don’t love the taste of vegetables, especially leafy greens.
 But, they’re so healthy!
 So, I put my greens in a smoothie along with frozen fruit and other flavorings like non-alkalized cocoa powder and cinnamon.
-I usually even steam my greens to help minimize the flavor (I did a whole podcast episode with green smoothie tips here).
+I usually even steam my greens to help minimize the flavor.

 ARE YOU A TEA OR COFFEE DRINKER?